datacharmer/dbdeployer/README.md

 	Flags:
 	  -h, --help              help for replication
-		  --nodes int         How many nodes will be installed (default 3) --topology string   Which topology will be installed (default "master-slave")
+	  -n, --nodes int         How many nodes will be installed (default 3) -t, --topology string   Which topology will be installed (default "master-slave")

 The only topology currently supported is "master-slave".
 Others, such as group-replication and multi-source. will follow.